Are you in the market for a forklift but have questions about the price of new or used models?

 - How many miles are acceptable?

-- Fuel type.
+- Fuel type

-- Mast size.
+- Mast size

-- Tire type.
+- Tire type

-- Hydraulic setup.
+- Hydraulic system

-- Configuration, features & accessories.
+- Configuration, features & accessories

-For instance, a 10,000 lb. capacity truck can cost nearly twice as much as a 5,000 lb. truck.
-So keep that in mind as you shop.
+For example, a 10,000 lb. forklift can be almost twice as expensive as a 5,000 lb. truck.

 Fuel type

-LPG-powered trucks, conversely, are usually the least expensive option.
 Additionally, the cost of the LPG fuel itself is less than the cost of diesel per unit by as much as 50%.

 Mast size